 - Offer unavailable if closing/transferring from another NAB credit card account

 Point Hacks earn a range of commissions for applicants of NAB credit cards.
 More about this →

 A few months ago, NAB launched new Visa-only credit cards linked to their new rewards program, NAB Rewards.
-The NAB Rewards Platinum card now has up to 110,000 bonus NAB Rewards points (equivalent to 55,000 Velocity points or 36,300 Asia Miles) on offer.
+The NAB Rewards Platinum card currently has 60,000 bonus NAB Rewards points (equivalent to 30,000 Velocity points or 19,380 Asia Miles) on offer.

 NAB Rewards launched with Velocity, Asia Miles and Air NZ Airpoints as transfer partners.
 We’ll get into the value of these more later in the guide, but it’s great to see a new ‘flexible points program’ option launch to appeal to points collectors, and as an option for non-American Express spend too.

-Both of the new NAB Rewards cards offer bonus points for overseas spend and at major department and hardware stores, which could be a useful bonus category if you spend frequently in these areas.
+All the NAB Rewards cards offer bonus points for overseas spend and at major department and hardware stores, which could be a useful bonus category if you spend frequently in these areas.